 You can find a physical therapist anywhere, any time, any place.
 But at Surf and Turf we found therapist that believed in my daughter.
 When I was scared that my two year old would be surfing, Jillian scoffed at my fear and embraced her age.
 When I was internally horrified by how large the waves were, Jillian encouraged Everlynn to fly to the sky over them.
 When I wanted to explain all the things Everlynn struggles with, Jillian saw her beauty and strength and knew Everlynn could do it all.

 But what’s happened every week since then is that he has gained not only strength and balance, but he’s also gained a sense of confidence, the ability to self-regulate, and a newfound independence.
 When he comes back from a ride, it’s with a smile on his face.
-We can’t thank Dr. Alex and the Surf & Turf team enough for the work that you do!"
+We can’t thank the Surf & Turf team enough for the work that you do!"

 2013 was a memorable year for my husband and I. 2013 was the year we sat in a neurology office and heard the words "I have some difficult news, your child has a rare genetic disorder called Angelman Syndrome.
 This disorder causes global developmental delays so he may never talk, he may never walk, and all the dreams you had for him when he was born will need to be modified."
 We were absolutely devastated!